 Connection is always important for remote employees, but particularly now when people are dealing with stressful times.
 This is why it’s important to find ways you can stay connected to your colleagues.

-Whether it’s having a quick video chat while you enjoy your coffee in the morning, sharing resources or funny internet finds (like your favorite working from home memes) that help you keep your chins up during this pandemic, make an effort to keep those bonds strong to combat the isolation of the remote lifestyle.
+Whether it’s having a quick video chat while you enjoy your coffee in the morning, sharing resources or funny internet finds (like your favorite working from home memes) that help you cheer up on a rough day, make an effort to keep those bonds strong to combat the isolation of the remote lifestyle.

 3. Establish a work environment